By Alan Hart

 But such an argument could easily be dismissed for the nonsense it is.

-Another plain fact is that those in Congress, mainly Republicans, who were conspiring with Netanyahu to prevent Obama reaching an agreement with Iran were putting Israel’s interests (Netanyahu’s conception of them) before America’s.
-In other words they were traitors.
+Another plain fact is that those in Congress, mainly Republicans, who were conspiring with Netanyahu to prevent Obama from reaching an agreement with Iran were putting Israel’s interests (Netanyahu’s conception of them) before America’s.
+In other words, they were traitors.

 That being so the Obama administration would have been complicit by default in their treachery if it had not bugged the conversations members of Congress had with Netanyahu.